Classic DP: Game Theory

 Defining the meaning of the dp

-array requires a lot of technical skill.
-A single problem may have multiple ways of defining it, and different definitions will lead to different state transition equations.
-However, as long as the logic is correct, the same answer can ultimately be achieved.
+array is quite technical.
+The same problem can have multiple definitions, leading to different state transition equations.
+However, as long as the logic is correct, the same answer can be obtained in the end.

-I recommend not getting too attached to solutions that seem impressive but have very concise code.
-It's best to be steady and adopt a solution that is easily interpretable and most generalizable.
+I recommend not pursuing overly intricate solution ideas.
+It's better to be stable and adopt a solution that is most interpretable and easiest to generalize.
 This article provides a general design framework for game theory problems.

 Before introducing the meaning of the dp

-array, let's first look at what the dp
+array, let's take a look at the final form of the dp

-In the following explanation, a tuple is considered a class containing first
+In the following explanation, assume that a tuple is a class containing first

 and second

-attributes.
-To save space, these attributes are abbreviated as fir
+attributes, and for brevity, these two attributes are abbreviated as fir

 and sec

 .
-For example, with the data from the image above, we say dp[1][3].fir = 11
+For example, with the data in the above image, we say dp[1][3].fir = 11

 .